ds-gustavo-cunha/ds-gustavo-cunha/README.md

 * He passed the academic and the physical exams of the Brazilian Federal Police and the Brazilian Federal Highway Police admission processes in 2021 (both of them with more than 300,000 candidates).

-* Finally, since June 2021, he's been studying computer science and data science to become a data scientist soon.
+* *Finally, since June 2021, he's been studying computer science and data science to become a data scientist soon*.

 <br>
 <strong>What are the analytical tools he uses in his projects?</strong> 🛠

 * **Data Collect and Storage:** SQL, SQLite, MySQL, Postgres, MongoDB.

-* **Data Processing and Analysis:** Python, Spark.
+* **Data Processing and Analysis:** Python, Spark, Statistics.

 * **Development:** Git, Linux.